adminnoaccess/CAS781_GAug/README.md

 #	setting the device as 'cuda'.
 To draw the losses and average precision on each iteration,
 #	this function also returns them.
 Using the example, you can draw the statistics.

+# 2. model/GCN_AugO.py
+#
+# Description: This is the main file for the AugO model.
+We use a master class GAugO class, which encapsulate the actual AugO model according to the pytroch programming practice.
+Within the Model class,
+# we also have 2 separate node classfication network and edge prediction network.

+# (1) VGAE / GCNLayer class
+#  Using PyTorch, we developed VGAE class with GCNLayer class.
+It is a simple GCN networks
+# which is described exactly at the paper (Kipf, T. N. and Welling, M. 'Variational graph autoencoders')
+# To get a appropriate edge probability, we need to train the VGAE before applying the algorithm.

+# (2) Model class
+# Description: this is the main model of the AugO.
+It utilize the VAGE encoder as shown above for edge
+# prediction, and GCN for node classfication.
+The loss are fed to the GCN for learning the graph and
+# utilized for further learning

+# (3) AugO class
+# Describption: this is the master class for encapsulating the Model class accoriding to the pytorch
+# practice.
+Here all the model parameteres are intialized and the model workflow is constructed

 ##############################################################################################
 # Test file